Spring Garden Revival

 Erosion Control & Slope Stabilization Requirements for Massachusetts Landscapes

-Erosion control is vital for Braintree’s coastal and hilly landscapes.
-Mulch is applied on slopes up to a 3:1 (horizontal:vertical) ratio, with erosion control blankets used for steeper grades.
-Hydromulching and terracing may be necessary for large or challenging sites.
-Compliance with local erosion control bylaws and Conservation Commission oversight is required, especially near wetlands.
-Regular inspection after rainfall, particularly following Nor’easters, ensures prompt repair of washouts and maintenance of slope stability.
-Integration with MassDEP Stormwater Standards is recommended for all projects.
+Erosion control is vital for Braintree’s varied terrain, including coastal properties, streambanks, and hilly residential areas.
+Mulch is effective on slopes up to a 3:1 (horizontal:vertical) ratio, while steeper grades require erosion control blankets or hydromulching.
+Terracing and contouring may be used for severe slopes.
+Compliance with local erosion control bylaws and MassDEP Stormwater Standards is required, especially near wetlands.
+Regular inspection after rainfall, particularly following Nor’easters, ensures prompt repair of washouts and maintains slope stability.
+For project review and permitting, contact:

 1 JFK Memorial Drive, Braintree, MA 02184